JochemCrypDefi/crypdefi-rust-sdk/README.md

 authentication and transaction signing, the Bot SDK can be used instead of manually managing individual API requests.

-This rust library is also used for making bindings in the Go and Python languages.

 ## Create keys for the Bot login.

 ### Generate Bot's private key.